godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 You can name a script and register it as a type in the editor with the ``class_name`` keyword followed by the class's name.
-You may add a comma and an optional path to an image to use as an icon.
+You may add a comma and an optional path to a PNG or SVG image to use as an icon (16×16 minimum, 32×32 recommended).
 You will then find your new type in the Node or Resource creation dialog.
+Note that the icon will only appear after restarting the editor.

 .. tabs::
  .. code-tab:: gdscript GDScript